rickysurya/todolist-fastapi/README.md

 # To-Do-List App
-A simple CRUD app to manage day to day task
+A simple CRUD app to manage day to day task built with FastAPI

 ### How to run
 Install the dependencies required to run the app